jamielsharief/lightning/docs/controller.md

 return $this->renderFile('/var/www/downloads/2021.pdf',['name' =>'important.pdf']); // To give the file a different name
 ```

-## Life Cycle Callbacks
+## Callbacks

-The `Controller` comes with the following hooks to allow you modify the behavior of the `Controller`
+> The design of this deliberately does not include a specific event implementation e.g. PSR-14 event or Hooks.
+These methods are provided as the first point of call for getting the desired behavior.

+The following callbacks methods are called allowing you modify the behavior of the `Controller`, you can create different versions of the `Controller` using these methods to carry out different actions such as triggering `PSR-14 events` etc or using hooks or quite simply just placing the logic in the methods.

 - `initialize`
 - `beforeRender`